42BV/rest-convention/06-security.md

 ### Use Secure Session Tokens

-Session Cookies must have the flags *http-only* and *secure* set.
+Session Cookies must have the flags `http-only` and `secure` set.

 ### Protect the session against Cross Site Request Forgery (XSRF)

 A malicious browser tab may send requests to the API while the user is logged in.
 These requests will be sent with the correct session id by the browser.
-To prevent abuse an additional token must be sent with each write operation, the XSRF-TOKEN.
+To prevent abuse an additional token must be sent with each write operation, the `XSRF-TOKEN`.

-Typically the token is sent to the browser in the form of a cookie by the first GET request to the API, read by the JavaScript on the page and added as a request header (X-XSRF-TOKEN) to subsequent PUT, POST or DELETE request.
+Typically the token is sent to the browser in the form of a cookie by the first GET request to the API, read by the JavaScript on the page and added as a request header (`X-XSRF-TOKEN`) to subsequent PUT, POST or DELETE request.
 The API checks the presence of the correct header on the request.
 If not correct, the request fails.

-The malicious tab cannot read the contents of the XSRF-TOKEN cookie as it is on a different domain.
+The malicious tab cannot read the contents of the `XSRF-TOKEN` cookie as it is on a different domain.

 An XSRF token is assigned to the browser on the first GET request.
-XSRF cookies MUST have the flag *secure* set.
+XSRF cookies MUST have the flag `secure` set.
 The API must check PUT, POST, PATCH and DELETE requests for the presence of the correct XSRF token.

 ### Passwords must be salted and hashed using BCrypt